rnnh/bioinfo-notebook/docs/file_formats.md

 //
 ```

+### VCF

+Variant Call Format (VCF) is a format for storing variations between a reference genome and sequences aligned to it, based on SAM/BAM alignments.
+VCF files begin with a header section: lines in the header section begin with `##`.
+The last line in the header section begins with `#`: this line gives the headers of the columns used in the VCF file:

+1. `CHROM The name of the sequence (typically a chromosome) on which the variation is being called.
+This sequence is usually known as 'the reference sequence', i.e. the sequence against which the given sample varies.
+2. `POS` The 1-based position of the variation on the given sequence.
+3. `ID` The identifier of the variation, e.g. a dbSNP rs identifier, or if unknown a ".".
+Multiple identifiers should be separated by semi-colons without white-space.
+4. `REF` The reference base (or bases in the case of an indel) at the given position on the given reference sequence.
+5. `ALT` The list of alternative alleles at this position.
+6. `QUAL` A quality score associated with the inference of the given alleles.
+7. `FILTER` A flag indicating which of a given set of filters the variation has passed.
+8. `INFO` An extensible list of key-value pairs (fields) describing the variation.
+Multiple fields are separated by semicolons with optional values in the format: <key>=<data>[,data].
+9. `FORMAT` An (optional) extensible list of fields for describing the samples.
+10. `SAMPLEs` For each (optional) sample described in the file, values are given for the fields listed in FORMAT.
+If multiple samples have been aligned to the reference sequence, each sample will have its own column.

 ## Generic Feature Formats

 The Generic Feature Formats (`.gff`) are tab-delimited text file formats used for describing genes and other features of DNA, RNA and protein sequences.